Hush (character): The New 52: "Batman Eternal"

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Hush first appears in issue twenty-one of Batman Eternal as the apparent mastermind behind Commissioner Gordon's downfall and Carmine Falcone's return.
-After injecting Alfred with fear toxin, Hush was seen communicating with Jason Bard about taking control of Gotham.
+In this new timeline, Hush first appears in the series Batman Eternal as the apparent mastermind behind Commissioner Gordon's downfall and Carmine Falcone's return.
+After injecting Alfred with fear toxin, Hush is seen communicating with Jason Bard about taking control of Gotham.

 In issue twenty-six, a slightly revised origin for Hush was revealed; he was still Tommy Elliot, a childhood friend of Bruce Wayne, but in this version, his parricide is explicitly described as a way for him to get closer to Bruce (who had started distancing himself from Tommy after the death of his own parents) rather than as a way for him to receive his inheritance or escape abuse and neglect.

 Hush turned public opinion against Wayne Enterprises by blowing up one of Batman's hidden weapon caches (known to be connected to Wayne Enterprises after the events of Batman Incorporated) below Gotham, killing an unknown number of civilians, policemen and military personnel.
 He was able to enter the cache with DNA taken from Alfred Pennyworth.

 After having blown up another weapon cache and having been shot through the shoulder with a grappling hook by Julia Pennyworth, Hush gave up his location to Batman to face him in a final showdown.
 They met and fought in a weapon cache below the Martha Wayne Foundation hospital, which Hush had rigged to explode as a backup plan.
 Batman defeated Hush, but was then informed that the government had seized control of Wayne Enterprises and its holdings due to its involvement in the catastrophic explosions around Gotham.
 Hush then taunted Batman, stating, "Maybe you're right Bruce, maybe I'm not you.
 But right now, who would want to be?"

 Hush was then kept as prisoner in the Batcave, but broke out with the help of the then unknown mastermind behind the current threat.
 Hush proceeded to sabotage the equipment of several members of the Batman Family via the Batcomputer as they fought various villains, including crashing the Batwing with Batman still in it.
 He was then returned to captivity after having been ambushed by Alfred Pennyworth, Alfred harshly informing Hush that he was hardly going to be locked up in his own home.